 - If your injuries came from a car accident, then your own auto insurance company would pay for the medical expenses.
 But there are exceptions.
 If you made certain selections on your policy, you might have to go through your health insurance to get the bills paid.

 - If your injuries came from a dog bite, slip and fall or other kind of accident, you may have to rely on a health insurance policy to cover your medical bills.
 You’re at the mercy of this insurer’s billing decisions.
-The doctors you’re allowed to see might be limited by your insurer’s network.
+Your insurer’s network might limit the doctors you can see.
 When you finally get money for your claim, your insurer might force you to pay back the money it spent.